 Any unallocated amounts from the base monthly open season are available on a first come, first served basis for any time period in the available months.
 These requests can be for a minimum of one day, a few days, a few weeks or multiple months where unallocated capacity remains.
 Requests may also overlap months (i.e. end of August to mid-September).

 Contacting your Key Account Manager prior to entering the request for service (RFS) is recommended to confirm the amount of export capacity available during the requested time period.
 If interested in this service, customers must submit an RFS such that the submission is timestamped.
 This ensures we can fairly award the service on a first come, first served basis.
+Note: This first come, first served service is only available for the months in which the Base Monthly Short-Term Export is offered.
+There is no first come, first served service available for winter months (November through March).

 5. Binding Open Season for Near Month Short-term Firm Export Offering